-3 Sem.-Hrs.
 This course is designed to introduce students to the concepts of COBOL programming.
 Students will learn the functions of each of the four divisions of a COBOL program.
 They will use flowcharts, pseudocode and/or hierarchy charts to produce structured programs.
 Students will manipulate numeric and alphanumeric data, and perform arithmetic.
 They will be able to control logical flow of a program, and accomplish iteration with the PERFORM verb in its simple form, in-line and nested.
 Students will also code control break processing to produce Detail, Exception, and Summary reports.
-Formerly IST 218, students cannot get duplicate credit.